bkoz/guestbook/README.md

     $ sudo kubectl get services

-Curl the IP:Port of each service and verify the same info as above is returned.
+From the master, curl each service and verify the same info as above is returned.

-## From the host desktop
+## Perform the following checks from the host desktop.

 ### Connect to the EAP console and deploy the MongoDBWebapp.war file.